bsatterwhite3/simulation-methods/README.md

 # simulation-methods
-Package containing some simple models for comparing outputs of simulated systems
+Package containing some simple models and methods used for simulation

 ## General Use

-Currently the library only has support for Bernoulli selection procedures.
-These procedures require the caller to create an interface to their system by extending the BernoulliPopulation and implementing a generate_outcome method that returns a 1 or a 0.
+The library currently has support for bernoulli ranking and selection procedures, system output comparison, and simple simulation models.

 You can install the package by running the following command: \
 `pip install git+https://github.com/bsatterwhite3/simulation-methods.git`

 ### Example Use
 The following example shows how to run one of the Bernoulli selection procedures.
-This example will take a thousand sample max from each population to try to determine a winner
+These procedures require the caller to create an interface to their system by extending the BernoulliPopulation and implementing a generate_outcome method that returns a 1 or a 0.
+This example will take 1000 samples max from each population to try to determine a winner.

 ```
 from simulation_methods.procedures import GenericBernoulliPopulation, BernoulliBechhoferKulkarni